EASS-HIT-PART-A-2022-CLASS-II/weather-board/README.md

 ## How to run the app

-first, Make sure you have docker installed on your machine
+First, make sure you have docker installed on your machine

 ## Instructions
 1. Open Terminal and run the following command: